Having a Great First Day

 They are given this worksheet for the assignment:

-I proceed to share 5 artifacts with them from life to help them answer the questions.
+I proceed to share 5 artifacts with them from life, using this PowerPoint to guide me, to help them answer the questions.
 I explain the importance and evidence and we go to work.

 Artifact 1: Tickets - One concert ticket and one movie ticket from performances I've attended.